 Contact Person: Carolyn Schoolcraft, 685-7416, email@example.com

-Student volunteers will assist with a wide of activities in various city departments.
+Student volunteers will assist with a wide variety of activities in various city departments.
 Activities include assisting designated personnel with special projects, record management, event planning, clipping newspaper articles, shredding, filing, archiving, data entry and research, documenting local code violations, and assisting in field work in the area of selected audits.
 Student volunteers can be expected to have the opportunity to work in an environment of city government to see if it might be a career choice for them.
 City Hall and Parks and Recreation are included.

 Approved to sign off on hours: Carolyn Schoolcraft, Catherine Clifton.